 In some workers’ comp cases, the insurance company will use surveillance in an attempt to prove that you are faking your disability.
 In these situations, the insurer may request an FCE to support this claim.
 For example, a workers’ comp investigator may have video evidence of you carrying groceries into your house, even though your doctor has ordered you to not lift or carry anything over a certain weight.
 FCE could be used to demonstrate that you are capable of lifting and carrying heavy objects — and then be used in conjunction with the video evidence as a basis for denying your claim.

-You may be asked to attend a functional capacity exam if you suffer from certain conditions, particularly those related to physical movement.
+You may be asked to attend a functional capacity evaluation if you suffer from certain conditions, particularly those related to physical movement.
 FCEs are not generally capable of evaluating disabilities related to mental health, hearing impairments, or vision issues.

 A trained medical professional, such as a doctor who specializes in rehabilitation or a physical or occupational therapist, will perform the exam.
 The FCE may be scheduled over the course of two days or limited to one day.
 A two-day FCE may be useful to show that your ability to function decreases with sustained activity, demonstrating that you cannot work a typical schedule.